Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 What are the packaging and labelling requirements for medicinal products?

 Labelling must contain all of the elements required by Article 73 of the Medicinal Product Code.
 The summary of product characteristics must appear on the outer packaging of medicinal products or, where there is no outer packaging, on the immediate packaging.
 Among other things, the outer packaging must bear the product’s name and special warnings, which must also be included in Braille.
 Article 73 also establishes specific rules regarding the labelling of medicinal products containing radionuclides, radiopharmaceuticals and homeopathic medicines.
+“Bollino” is also another essential element of the outer packaging aimed at ensuring proper traceability of the product (not to be confused with the safety features pursuant to the Falsified Medicines Directive).

 How is the promotion of off-label use regulated?